- 1. Using Treats To Communicate With Your Dog

 - DO NOT confuse him with many commands

-With the correct training, your dog should come towards you when called.
+With the correct training, your dog should come towards you when called, even if it is distracted.
 Also, it would be best if you started teaching your dog while she is still young.
 It’s easier for a puppy to understand commands than trying to teach a mature dog.

-If she does not respond even with the above guide, you can then proceed to seek professional advice and let the experts take control.
+If your dog still does not respond when distracted, you can then proceed to seek professional advice and let the experts take control.

 Dogs are more receptive to new ideas when we are close to them.
-You should use everything you have, including your patience, to teach your dog to obey different commands.
+It always requires some patience to teach your dog to obey different commands and come when distracted.